ethan-wickstrom/bunt/.clinerules/bunt-development-guidelines.md

 ## Development Workflow
 - **Plan, Then Act:** Begin with a clear, comprehensive, and well-reasoned plan before writing code.
 The user will approve the plan before switching to "Act Mode".
+- **Type-First Implementation:** When adding or modifying features, consider the full impact on the type system first.
+If a change requires modifying a function signature, update the relevant types and function signatures across all affected files *before* implementing the new logic.
+This proactive approach minimizes cascading type errors.
 - **Iterative & Test-Driven:** The development process is iterative.
 After each code change, run the test suite (`bun test`) to validate the changes and identify regressions.
 Use failing tests to guide the next implementation step.
 - **Problem Solving:** When encountering persistent issues (like the parser implementation), step back and devise a new, more robust strategy rather than attempting repeated small fixes.